samarthhegde97/Starshell/README.md

 # ==================================================

 # [!WARNING]
-This is a legit security tool.
+This is a legit hacking tool.
 Doing illegal activity will be captured.
-Starshell is designed strictly for ethical security auditing and educational research.
+Starshell is designed for ethical security auditing and educational research.
 The developer assumes no responsibility for misuse.
 Ensure you have explicit written permission before testing any network or system.

 # 📖 About Starshell
 Starshell is a modular command-line framework that serves as an all-in-one hub for security operations.
 It bridges the gap between Windows and Linux, allowing operators to conduct professional-grade network diagnostics and security auditing directly from a unified interface.